rishikeshbadari/rishikeshbadari.github.io/_portfolio/portfolio-6.md

 ---
-title: "Fractal Structures"
+title: "Snake Game"
-excerpt: "Drawing some famous fractals with Python."
+excerpt: "A new UI I made for Snake."
 collection: portfolio
 ---